8mamo10/m5stackv/README.md

   - Reject SD card from M5StackV for this

 ### V-training
-- I took picutres of 6 Pokemon cards from each of the 4 directions * 10 times, total 40 picutes for each pokemon.
+- I took picutres of 6 Pokemon cards from each of the 4 directions * 10 times, total 40 pictures for each pokemon.
   - About 240 pictures in total.
 - Upload to V-Training.
   - http://v-training.m5stack.com/